shashwat211/SquirRL/README.md

 ## Code Details

 This is the implementation of the Single Agent part of paper *SquirRL: Automating Attack Discovery on Blockchain Incentive Mechanisms with Deep Reinforcement Learning* (https://arxiv.org/abs/1912.01798).
-Additionally, we have added the code for an additional GHOST protocol.
+Additionally, we have added the code for the GHOST protocol to the project.
+Similar work can be done for any protocol in cryptocurrencies.

 ## Single Agent Part